Ganapathivarma07/Data-virtualization-with-Azure-SQL-Managed-Instance-Preview-/README.md

 - Azure SQL Managed Instance

-## Pre-requisites:

-### SQL Server
+### Azure SQLManaged Instance

+- To use the BULK option requires ADMINISTER BULK OPERATIONS or ADMINISTER DATABASE BULK OPERATIONS permission

-### Azure
+### Azure Blob storage

+- Ensure that SAS token has the appropriate time validity taking time zones into consideration for the entire duration of your migration.
+- Ensure Read and List only permissions are selected

 ### Azure RBAC permissions

-## When to use data virtualization
-Typical use cases for data virtualization include:

-- Providing always up-to-date relational abstraction on top of your raw or disparate data without relocating or transforming it.
-This way any application capable of running T-SQL queries can consume the data: from BI solutions like Power BI, to line of business applications, to client tools like SQL Server Management Studio or Azure Data Studio.
-This is an easy and elegant way to expand the list of data sources for your operational reporting solutions.
-- Reducing managed instance storage consumption and total cost of ownership (TCO) by archiving cold data to Azure Data Lake Storage, keeping it still within the reach of interactive queries and joins.
-- Exploratory data analysis of data sets stored in the most common file formats.
-This approach is typically used by data scientists and data analysts to collect insights about the data set, from basic ones like number and structure of records, to extracting important variables, detecting outliers and anomalies, and testing underlying assumptions.
+- Subscription Owner role, or Azure operator needs to have the Managed Instance Contributor RBAC Role, or
+- Custom role with the following permission: Microsoft.Sql/managedInstances/databases/*

 ## Deployment steps

-Getting started
 If you are familiar with PolyBase feature of SQL Server, you may have already recognized the scenarios and underlying concepts.
 Data virtualization capabilities of Azure SQL Managed Instance use the same syntax as PolyBase and enrich it further with new options.
 PolyBase queries running on your SQL Server instance and targeting files stored in Azure Data Lake Storage or Blob Storage will continue working on your managed instance with minimal intervention to specify location prefix corresponding to the type of external source and endpoint, like abs:// instead of the generic https:// location prefix.

+--Blob Storage endpoint
+abs://<container>@<storage_account>.blob.core.windows.net/<path>/<file_name>.parquet

+--Data Lake endpoint
+adls://<container>@<storage_account>.dfs.core.windows.net/<path>/<file_name>.parquet

-To enable data virtualization capabilities on your managed instance, run the following commands:
+## To enable data virtualization capabilities on your managed instance, run the following commands:

 exec sp_configure 'polybase_enabled', 1;
 go